Rohinthan/Neurix/README.md

 Modern Artificial Intelligence is often locked behind massive 2+ GB frameworks (PyTorch, TensorFlow) that demand expensive GPUs, python runtimes, and high-end hardware.

 **Neurix v1** was created to break those barriers.
 Built over **7 weeks of dedicated free-time coding and holidays** by an independent developer, this project proves that you don’t need an enterprise budget or a heavy Python environment to run AI models.
-By leveraging C11 from first principles, Neurix v1 brings neural network training and inference directly to **low-end hardware, microcontrollers, Raspberry Pi, and embedded systems** in a single **4.4 MB binary**.
+By leveraging C11 from first principles, Neurix v1 brings neural network training and inference directly to **low-end hardware, microcontrollers, Raspberry Pi, and embedded systems**.

 ---